wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/3-configure.md

 ## Create a form processing model

-The next step is to create a form processing model that will extract the data from your document with AI Builder.
+The next step is to create a Form Processing model that will extract the data from your document with AI Builder.

 Follow the module [Get started with Form processing in AI Builder](https://docs.microsoft.com/learn/modules/get-started-with-form-processing/) to learn how to make it.